 Registration may be completed in person at the Eastman Community Music School office, by fax, or by mail.
-Registration forms are available here on this page (download below), by mail, e-mail, or at the office.
-Information regarding faculty, content, and scheduling of courses was accurate at press time, several months prior to the beginning of the fall term; some changes may occur.
-Check this website for the latest updates.
+Registration forms are available for download below, by mail, e-mail, or at the office.

 For Early Childhood Classes, please use the following form.

-Most continuing students (except Early Childhood) may register on line
+Most continuing students (except Early Childhood) may register online from May until September.

 - Fall term to be billed beginning in August.